jonitampan/logs/README.md

-# logs
-Karena Logs itu penting.
+# Logs
+Logs is absolutely important for IT Security.
+Some contribute to CDEF.ID community.